 Storing Leftovers

-The leftovers keep fairly well in the fridge, in an airtight container, for 3-4 days.
-Place them on paper towels to absorb extra moisture and replace the paper towels daily.
-You can reheat the leftovers in the microwave.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+Place them on paper towels to absorb extra moisture, and replace the paper towels daily.
+Reheat the leftovers in a warm, nonstick skillet.

 More Pizza Recipes